CMMG Mk47 Mutant

-The CMMG Mk47 Mutant is an American-made semi-automatic rifle chambered in 7.62×39mm, made by CMMG Inc. It can accept all types of Kalashnikov pattern magazines, including steel, polymer and drum magazines.
+The CMMG Mk47 Mutant is an American-made semi-automatic rifle chambered in 7.62×39mm, made by CMMG [Central Missouri Machine Gun] Inc. It can accept all types of Kalashnikov pattern magazines, including steel, polymer and drum magazines.

 History

 The Mk47 was publicly announced for a release in 2014.
 In 2015, CMMG released its first production Mk47s to stores throughout the US.

 According to CMMG Production Manager Tyson Bradshaw, he mentioned that CMMG made the rifle due to the need of "consumers to have a reliable, U.S.-made rifle that could properly handle the dimensions of the 7.62×39mm cartridge.
 To do this properly, it required CMMG to build the rifle around the caliber.
 Using AK magazines was an easy decision to make, because they are known to be some of the most reliable magazines available that work properly with the tapered cartridge".

 In SHOT Show 2015, CMMG representatives have suggested the possibility that they can do a variant of the rifle based on the 5.45×39mm caliber.